Naver Whale: Features

-Since the browser has been based on Chromium since its inception in 2011, Google Chrome apps are compatible with the browser.

-Pages can be translated through its Naver Papago service and can translate from Korean, Japanese, and many other languages.
+Naver Whale became available on Android on April 13, 2018.
+Pages can be translated through its Naver Papago service and can translate from many other languages.
 The Naver Whale browser has its own extensions that can be accessed through the Whale Store.

+Service

 Naver Whale Browser offers the ability called Whale On to conduct video conferencing without worrying about time limits.
 Up to 500 people can access at the same time, and various functions such as screen sharing and microphone/camera control are available.